Hereward/kickstart-2018-blog/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)
 TODO: Put more badges here.

-> A boiler plate platform for creating kickass meteor projects.
+> A starter platform for Meteor projects.

-This repository is intended to be starting point for meteor web app projects.
+This project is intended to be starting point for meteor web app projects.
 It uses a collection of packages which I found helpful and innovative.

+All code is in Typescript.
+The front-end is React.

-It contains a complete user registration process using custom templates including email verification and (optionally) 2 factor authentication.
+The project contains a complete user registration process using custom templates including email verification and (optionally) 2 factor authentication.

 The project uses both Bootstrap 4 and Material UI design elements.